anilzen/MathQuantum/content/fellowship/fellowship.md

 design:
   columns: '1'
 ---
 MathQuantum undegrad, grad, and postdoctoral fellowships are a core element of our Research Training Group.
-All fellows participate in mentored research that tackles quantum information science problems using advanced mathematical tools.
+All fellows participate in:
+- Mentored research and interdisciplinary training in applying mathematics to quantum information science problems
+- Coursework and seminars in theoretical and applied mathematics for quantum information science
+- Internship opportunities at quantum companies and government labs
+- Professional development and networking opportunities (including Broader Impacts and proposal writing)
+- One-on-one career mentoring and guidance
+- Community-building and outreach activities
 Learn below about each type of fellowship.